Bauld Advisor Tip

 It really boils down to what you can financially handle when you have to make a claim.
 If you are living month-to-month on a tight budget, then a lower deductible might be better for you.
 If you are good at setting aside “emergency funds”, then a higher deductible could be best for you.

-With personalized service, our experienced Bauld Advisors put your interests first and recommend products, coverages and deductibles right for you and your budget.
+With personalized service, our experienced Bauld Advisors put your interests first and recommend products, coverages, and deductibles that are right for you and your budget.